ysdexlic/homebridge-philipstv-enhanced/README.md

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-philipstv
+2. Install this plugin using: npm install -g homebridge-philipstv-x
 3. Update your configuration file.
 See the sample below.
 If you have a 2016 model you have to generate some access-credentials before (see below)

 # Configuration